 Andrew Nisbet place comprises 13 self-contained flats including 6 wheelchairs accessible, and 7 general needs, self-contained one-bedroom flat types.
 The on-site care provider, The Richmond Fellowship, also has a base set within the building offering dedicated, 24-hour services.

 Wet rooms, rise-and-fall kitchen worktops, ovens and hobs [in the wheelchair-accessible flats], assistive technologies and internal break-out space are also provided.
 The glass elevation has also been created to create a sense of space and light whilst an enclosed garden area, located within an enclosed courtyard, has been designed exclusively for the residents’ private use to promote horticultural therapy and community integration.

 Community benefit initiatives are also crucial components of all East Ayrshire projects.
 Since commencing our partnership, CCG has raised over £38,000 as well as creating jobs, apprenticeships, work placements and providing curriculum support.
-James Nisbet Place aided in the delivery of one full-time job, two work placements, curriculum support for Ayrshire College and a donation of £3,000 to local community groups.
+Andrew Nisbet Place aided in the delivery of one full-time job, two work placements, curriculum support for Ayrshire College and a donation of £3,000 to local community groups.